TheCoder777/Report-Booklet-Writer/readme.md

 1. If you load it up, go to [localhost:8000](localhost:8000) (current default) and click on the start button!
 2. You can enter as much information as you want, and finally click on download!
-3. Your browser can/will now download a perfectly filled out pdf!
+3. Your browser will now download a perfectly filled out pdf!
 4. It's as easy as that!

+## Users

+You can create a user if you click on "create user" on the login page.

+Email validation will come soon!

+Edit your user specific settings on the settings page!

+You can login with either your email address or your nickname!